Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 });

 Within GA4, you can name your variables whatever you would like.
 You can remove or include any variables.
-But for a Flag rule, we recommend:
+But for a flag rule, you should use the following:

 • flagKey